Pacii/ITBootcamp---Tests/README.md

 # ITBootcamp---Tests
-Here are the tests and the mini project we did
+Here are the tests and the mini project we did at the bootcamp